 The Authority to Sell

-A basic introduction to the Authority to Sell.
+This article serves as a basic introduction to the Authority to Sell.
 What it is?
 Why is it needed?
-We also talk about the basic pros and cons of doing an Exclusive Authority to Sell vs. a Non-Exclusive Authority to Sell.
+What are the basic pros and cons of doing an Exclusive Authority to Sell vs. a Non-Exclusive Authority to Sell?

 What is an Authority to Sell?

 The Authority to Sell, also known as Authority to Offer to Sell or Authority to Negotiate for Sale, is written approval by an owner/seller for his/her property to be marketed and sold.

 Is it important to have an Authority to Sell?

 Aside from the mutual protections provided to both the owner/seller and the Licensed Real Estate Broker, having a written, valid Authority to Sell is imposed by the Civil Code of the Philippines and mandated by the Professional Regulatory Board of Real Estate Service (PRBRES) of the Professional Regulation Commission (PRC).

 Republic Act No. 386 – The Civil Code of the Philippines